Happy Birthday Prabhas; The Actor Whose Pan-Indian Superstardom Will Have Greater Longevity!

 Not many actors have managed to mark an impact with their movies in the Hindi belt like Prabhas did.
 With Saaho's success out there, he has pleased his large section of fans that he had earned through Baahubali series.
 Now, they are waiting for Prabhas's next venture, which is also expected to be something special and hence proved that he is not a one time wonder.

-Coming to the South Indian box office, his selection of films will play a crucial role in sustaining his stardom.
+Coming to the south Indian film box office, his selection of films will play a crucial role in sustaining his stardom.
 Even before Baahubali, Prabhas was known as a romantic star.
 With his next movie Jaan, which is said to be a romantic tale set in a different time period, he is expected to please them as well.
 With some solid proper planning and selection of movies, he could please his fans in Tamil, Telugu, Kannada and Malayalam regions.
 He would really want to mix his movies in this manner, which would further extend his longevity as a pan-Indian star.
 Moreover, his next films won't have the burden of over-expectations, which was one of the reasons for Saaho's failure in South Indian regions.

 The craze surrounding Prabhas would stay intact for a long time to come and the celebrations and the wishes that he has been getting on this big day further strengthens this claim.
-The title that he has earned through his hard-work is sure to stay safe.
+The title that he has earned through his hard work is sure to stay safe.

+Prabhas To Reveal His Bride's Name On His Birthday?
+Exciting Rumour Goes Viral!